What is The Haven?

 The Haven typically serves those that are literally homeless that have no other place to go.

 The Haven Thomas House and Haven Family House are located behind The Bread of Life, which allows both food and shelter needs to be met in one place.
 This location is also adjacent to the Sharing House, where clothing and other food sources are available.
-Department of Social Services and Meridian Behavioral Health are also close on the map to this locale.
+Department of Social Services is also close on the map to this locale.
 The Haven collaborates with community agencies devoted to helping people in need.

 The Haven Thomas House and Haven Family House provides structure.
 Guests of the Haven Thomas House leave in the morning Monday – Saturday at 8:00 am and can return at 4 pm, but are required to be in by 7 pm.
 During the day, clients are expected to complete goals as set per individual.
 The Haven Family House is set up to allow families to stay in all day and are also required to complete goals as set per individual family.